« View All Posts

 Trucking carriers lose a significant amount of money when trucks are abandoned, so they’ll work with you to accommodate you so they can get their asset back — even if that means they allow you to drop the truck off at another terminal that they normally wouldn’t allow you to drop off at.

 At ATS, we want to help you be the best truck driver you can be.
-If you want to keep your career on track, you should be aware of the other mistakes you might be making and the ways you can improve as a driver.
+If you want to stay on track, you should be aware of the other mistakes you might be making and the ways you can improve as a driver.

 You might feel upset with your carrier or burned out, but hopping from job to job or abandoning your truck isn’t the right solution.
 If you are feeling frustrated and want to hop to another job, we’ve put together an article that will help you decide when it is right to move to a new job and when it isn’t.